adaliea/better-lyrics-cf-api/README.md

 # Cloudflare Lyrics Fetcher Worker

-This Cloudflare Worker fetches song lyrics by utilizing the YouTube API (for metadata from video IDs) and the Musixmatch API (for actual lyrics).
-It's designed to infer song details from a YouTube video ID and then retrieve corresponding lyrics, with an option for enhanced, word-by-word synchronized lyrics.
+This Cloudflare Worker fetches song lyrics by utilizing the YouTube API (for metadata from video IDs) and the Musixmatch and LrcLib APIs (for actual lyrics).
+It's designed to infer song details from a YouTube video ID and then retrieve corresponding lyrics, with an option for enhanced, word-by-word synchronized lyrics from Musixmatch.

 ## Features